JohnDelta/LabExchange_WebApplication/README.md

 - npm i @stomp/stompjs

-- fix style in classes now with the loaded data
+- applications must have posts inside only. not the posts too.

+- show applications, add remove option

+- go to messenger, make it take parameter from url too, and if it has it fetch the rest of the info you want.

+- fix the message buttons to open the messenger with the contact. you need to create a queue between the users. nothing else. even if its empty klain.

-- create load class data when you to class from classses.
+- create the service to send notifications data to messenger .... etc

--